hossfard/rpi-cam-view/README.md

 - `username`: username for HTTP access
 - `password`: password for HTTP access
 - `WS Token`: authentication token sent to server on first connect to websocket.
-Only valid for websocket protocol.
+Only used when using the websocket protocol.

 # Compilation